victorlopes2000/retail-intelligence-platform/README.md

 DB_PASS=your_password
 ```

-### 7. Run the Scrapy spider with custom arguments to fetch products from the given URLs and save their HTML content locally.
+### 7. Run the Scrapy spider with custom arguments to fetch products from the given URLs and save their HTML content locally...
 ```bash
 scrapy crawl snapshot_spider -a query="mobile" -a product_limit=150
 ```